pprachi9/surfs_up/README.md

 ## Project Overview
 The motive for this analysis is to analyse the temperature patterns for the months of June and December, so as to evaluate the feasibility of year-round surf shops.
 The data was obtained after creating two separate queries for June and December each.
-Python, Pandas, SQLite, SQLAlchemy and Flask application was used for this analysis.
+Python, Pandas, SQLite, SQLAlchemy and Flask application were used for this analysis.

 ## Resources
 Data Sources: hawaii.sqlite